 The Expert Guidelines Consensus Series

-- Canadian Consensus Guidelines For The Treatment of Seasonal Affective Disorder: Raymond W Lam, and Anthony J Levitt, Clinical & Academic Publishing, 1999.
-Introduction only in PDF.
+- Canadian Consensus Guidelines for the Treatment of Seasonal Affective Disorder: Raymond W. Lam and Anthony J. Levitt, Clinical Academic Publishing, 1999.
+PDF (Intro only)

-- Infographic on SAD: Out Like a Light JPG
+- Infographic on SAD: Out Like a Light Graphic

-- Expert Consensus Guidelines Medication Treatment of Bipolar Disorder 2000 Medication Treatment of Bipolar Disorder Link
+- Expert Consensus Treatment Guidelines for Treatment of Obsessive-Compulsive Disorder Link